paleaura01/Project-List/List.md

 PacketStream: VPN Data Node, host a node on your computer and collect tokens for the network traffic.
 Can be used while cpu/gpu mining.
 - Referral: https://packetstream.io/?psr=2QkL

-SWASH: Browser extension node that gives you tokens for data.
+SWASH: Browser extension node that gives you tokens for data, was in beta the last time i looked.
 - Referral: https://swashapp.io/referral/541208

 GRASS: Browser extension node that gives you tokens for data, still in beta but the tokens earned now count apparently.